Turks and Caicos’ luxury property market heats up

 "If you compare Turks and Caicos to other top comparable islands in the Caribbean, Turks and Caicos is still under-priced and offers tremendous value to foreign investors," said Blair MacPherson of RE/MAX Real Estate Group Turks & Caicos Islands.

 Here are some prices in the most popular developments:

-- In Parrot Cay Resort, one of the finest and most secluded resort islands in the Caribbean, a four-bedroom beach house is currently offered at US$6.9 million, while villas are priced at an average of US$10 million.
-Estates are also offered starting at US$9 million up to US$48 million for Oliver’s Cover on Parrot Cay.
+- In Parrot Cay Resort, one of the finest and most secluded resort islands in the Caribbean, a four-bedroom beach house is offered for US$6.9 million, while villas are priced at an average of US$10 million.
+Estates are also offered starting at US$3 million up to US$48 million.
 Moreover, individual parcels of beachfront land are also available starting at a price of about US$5 million.

 - In Blue Cay Estate, located in the gated community of Leeward, Providenciales, five-bedroom beachfront villas are priced between US$4.25 million to US$5 million.
 Four-bedroom canalfront villas are offered for US$2.35 million.
 The Blue Cay Estate offers 16 four- and five-bedroom residences.

 - At The Dunes, located at North Shore Beachfront Turtle Cove, Providenciales, five-bedroom single-family homes are for sale for US$4.25 million.

 - At The Residences, in Grace Bay Resorts in Providenciales, 4-bedroom beachfront villas start at US$3.7 million.

 - The Rock House Resort, situated on the north coast of Providenciales, offers 41 oceanfront cottages and 4 hillside villas.
 A two-bedroom oceanfront cottage is currently offered for US$1,995,000 while a one-bedroom cottage is priced at US$700,000.